Zu1p0/SMG-game/README.md

 # 3D-Scary-Maze-Game
-A 3-dimension Scary Maze Game in python.
+A 3-dimension Scary Maze Game in python with ursina.
 In development...